fstovarr/To-Do_WebApp/README.md

 ## Tests

-### 1. View the list of users
+### 1. Show the list of users

 ![alt text](https://i.ibb.co/fn2BQcm/image.png "Logo Title Text 1")

-The previous image is the main screen of the web app, in the left side you will find the users list and in the right side their tasks.
+The previous image is the main screen of the web app, on the left side you will find the users list and on the right side their tasks.

 ### 2. Update the user's information

-Click the pencil button in the user's right, it shows a dialog in which his information could be updated.
+Click the pencil button to the right of the user, it will shown a dialog box in which his information could be updated.
 You can edit the user's name and when you finish, press the OK button to save the changes.

 ![alt text](https://i.ibb.co/G9m5LnY/image.png "Logo Title Text 1")

 ### 3. Delete users

-Press the thrash button in the right of the user, it will destroy his information and his tasks in the system.
+Press the thrash button to the right of the user, it will destroy his information and his tasks in the system.

 ### 4. List the tasks of a single user

 When the app's user clicks on the eye button, the right side of screen will change and it will show the next view.
-Here will be all tasks of user
+Here will be all tasks of user.

 ![alt text](https://i.ibb.co/51nM2Xk/image.png "Logo Title Text 1")